AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-aacs-integration.md

    1. To link a folder to Workfront, select the folder and click the **Make linked folder**   icon ![Link folder](assets/link-folder.png).
    1. (Optional) To edit a folder, select the folder and click the **Edit Folder** icon ![Edit icon](assets/edit-icon.png).
    1. (Optional) To delete a folder, select the folder and click the **Delete Folder** icon ![Delete folder](assets/delete-folder.png).
-1. (Conditional) To add another folder tree, click + Add folder tree and follow the steps in Step 5.
+1. (Conditional) To add another folder tree, click **+ Add folder tree** and follow the steps in Step 5.

 1. Click **[!UICONTROL Save]**, or move on to the [Publish assets that are sent to Adobe Experience Manager Assets](#publish-assets-that-are-sent-to-adobe-experience-manager-assets) section in this article.

 >[!NOTE]
 >
 >* This integration will create no more than 100 folders, regardless of how many folder trees are created.
-For example, an integration with 4 folder trees can create up to 100 folders, not 400 folders
+For example, an integration with 4 folder trees can create up to 100 folders, not 400 folders.
 >* The first folder in folder tree is automatically marked as linked to Workfront.
 If you do not want this folder linked, you can unlink it.
 >* If no folder tree is provided, the root folder becomes the linked folder.